 In addition to extensive overpayment, approximately 90 percent of the housing stock in Marysville is older than 30 years, with approximately 57 percent over 50 years old.
 The age of housing is often an indicator of the need for some type of repair or rehabilitation.
 As discussed earlier, a 2013 survey of housing conditions in Marysville resulted in findings that approximately 65 percent of housing units in Marysville need some repair.
 In some cases, the cost of repairs can be prohibitive, resulting in the owner or renter living in unhealthy, substandard housing conditions or being displaced if the house is designated as uninhabitable and the owner does not complete repairs.
-To prevent either of these situations, the City will assist homeowners to identify and apply for rehabilitation funding and will develop a code enforcement process in which code enforcement staff will follow up with landlords to ensure repairs are made so the unit can continue to be occupied (see Programs 3.1, 3.2, 5.1).
+To prevent either of these situations, the City will assist homeowners to identify and apply for rehabilitation funding and will develop a code enforcement process in which code enforcement staff will follow up with landlords to ensure repairs are made so the unit can continue to be occupied.
+The City will continue to collaborate with the County and nonprofit housing organizations to target efforts in the rehabilitation (repairs to address health and safety hazards), adaptive reuse (repurposing of an existing structure for new use), acquisition (purchase of homes to preserve as affordable) and temporary COVID related assistance programs throughout the City, with a focus on ensuring equal access to the programs across all socioeconomic groups.
+The City will provide program materials in languages other than English, as needed. (see Programs 2.3, 3.1, 3.2, 5.1).